- THE COCKTAIL CRITERIA

 A panel of judges chosen by the Local Bacardi Promoter will review the entries and select the numbers of competitors that are considered to have the cocktails with most potential to become classic cocktails and who will progress to the next stage of the Competition.
 Competitors should expect to hear whether they have progressed to the following round via email at the address provided within some weeks of the Closing Date.
 The judges’ decision is final, absolute and completely discretional, after which there is no appeal on the part of any competitor or third party.
 Competitors admitted to the next stage of the Competition will be informed about the dates of the local semi-final, via email, at an opportune time.

-The Local Semi-Final / City Finals will be held in specific city.
-During the local semi-final event, each competitor will be required to make for the judges, two servings of their BACARDÍ® Legacy cocktail.
+The Local Preliminary Finals will be held in specific city or cities.
+During the local preliminary final event, each competitor will be required to make for the judges, two servings of their BACARDÍ® Legacy cocktail.
 Competitors will have two (2) minutes preparation time and six (6) minutes to prepare their cocktail (a total of 8 minutes).
-The judges’ scores will determine the ‘Three (3) Most Promising’ competitors, who will progress to the next stage of the Competition.
-The Local Semi-Finals will take place in English.
-The Three (3) Most Promising competitors will be informed about the dates of the next stage of the Competition, via email, at an opportune time.
+The judges’ scores will determine the ‘National Finalists’, who will progress to the next stage of the Competition..
+A minimum of three (3) National Finalists must be selected to progress.
+The National Finalists will be informed about the dates of the next stage of the Competition, via email, at an opportune time.

-The Three (3) Most Promising competitors will progress to the next stage of the Competition for which they will have a minimum of three (3) months to demonstrate that their cocktail has the potential to establish itself in the industry.
-They will do this by creating a promotional campaign and plan (collectively, the “Promotional Plan”) for their drink and, over the given period, by demonstrating that the cocktail has achieved visibility, awareness and trial amongst both the trade and consumers.
-The competitors will present their respective Promotional Plan to a panel of experts and will account for one third (1/3) of the total marks for the BACARDÍ® Legacy Local Finals, as explained below.
-During the Promotional Plan rollout, the Local Bacardi Promoter, may provide promotional support to each of the Three (3) Most Promising competitors.
-This support is not transferrable and provided to the competitor on approval of their promotional plan, and for the sole use of that promotional plan.
+The National Finalists will progress to the next stage of the Competition for which they will have a minimum of three (3) months to demonstrate that their cocktail has the potential to establish itself in the industry.
+They will do this by completing a series of challenges to create a promotional campaign and plan (collectively, the “Cocktail Campaign”) for their drink and, over the given period, by demonstrating that the cocktail has achieved visibility, awareness and trial amongst both the trade and consumers.
+The Cocktail Campaign will account for one third (1/3) of the total marks for the BACARDÍ® Legacy National Finals, as explained below.
+During the Cocktail Campaign rollout, the Local Bacardi Promoter, may provide promotional support to each of the National Finalists.
+This support is not transferrable.
 The Local Bacardi Promoter, at its sole discretion, will determine the provision of this promotional support and will have the right to stop, reduce or substitute the promotional support (or a component thereof), at its sole discretion.

 The National Final for a particular country will take place in a predetermined city.
-During the National Final, each of the Three (3) Most Promising competitors will be asked to make their BACARDÍ® Legacy Cocktail Entry for the judges, using the Judging Criteria specified below.
-The scores awarded by this panel of judges will constitute two thirds (2/3) of the marks in the National Final and will be combined with the scores from the Promotional Plan presentation to identify the National BACARDÍ® Legacy Winner.
-The National Final will take place in English.
+During the National Final, each of the National Finalists will be asked to make their BACARDÍ® Legacy Cocktail Entry for the judges, using the Judging Criteria specified below.
+The scores awarded by this panel of judges will constitute two thirds (2/3) of the marks in the National Final and will be combined with the scores from the Cocktail Campaign to identify the National BACARDÍ® Legacy Winner.

 NATIONAL WINNER’S PRIZE

-The National Winner will receive a trophy and a trip to the BACARDÍ® Legacy Competition Global Final which will be held in Amsterdam, the Netherlands.
-The trip includes: (a) round-trip coach/ economy class airfare for one person from an airport close to the National Winner’s home to Amsterdam; (b) hotel accommodations for between 7 and 8 nights; and (c) subsistence and local travel associated with the Competition Global Final’s events for the duration of the Competition.
+The National Winner will receive a trophy and a trip to the BACARDÍ® Legacy Cocktail Competition Global Final which will be held in Miami, U.S.A.
+The trip includes: (a) round-trip coach/ economy class airfare for one person from an airport close to the National Winner’s home to Miami; (b) hotel accommodations for the duration of the Competition; and (c) subsistence and local travel associated with the Competition Global Final’s events for the duration of the Competition.
 The actual value of the trip may vary depending on various factors, including the date of booking, the point of departure, and the dates of travel.
 Any prize details not specified above will be determined by the Local Bacardi Promoter, in its sole discretion.
 The prize may not be transferred and must be accepted as awarded.
 A winner may not request cash or a substitute prize; however, the Local Bacardi Promoter reserves the right to substitute a prize (or component thereof) with another prize (or component thereof) of equal or greater value if the prize is not available for any reason, as determined by the Local Bacardi Promoter, in its sole discretion.
 Winners must travel on the dates specified by the Local Bacardi Promoter.
 Once travel tickets and documents are issued, travel arrangements cannot be changed.
 If a winner cannot travel on the dates specified by the Local Bacardi Promoter, he/she will not be permitted to compete in the next stage of the Competition.
 Winners are responsible for securing, at their own expense, passports, visas, and any other documents necessary for international travel.
 In addition, the National Winner is responsible for paying any applicable income taxes and any and all other costs and expenses not specifically listed above.

-The Global Final for the BACARDÍ® Legacy Competition 2018/19 will take place in Amsterdam, the Netherlands and is organised by Bacardi-Martini B.V. (“Global Bacardi Promoter”).
-During the Global Final, each of the National Winners will be asked to participate in two days of educational seminars and interactive workshops held by international cocktail industry influencers.
-They will then be required to take part in two days of global semi-finals where they must present their BACARDÍ® Legacy Cocktail Entry to a panel of expert judges appointed by the Global Bacardi Promoter, and present a summary of their Promotional Plan to another panel of expert judges, also appointed by the Global Bacardi Promoter, using the Judging Criteria described below.
+The Global Final for the BACARDÍ® Legacy Competition 2020 will take place in Miami, U.S.A and is organised by Bacardi-Martini B.V. (“Global Bacardi Promoter”).
+During the Global Final, each of the National Winners will be asked to participate in educational seminars and interactive workshops held by international cocktail industry influencers.
+They will then be required to take part in two days of global semi-finals where they must present their BACARDÍ® Legacy Cocktail Entry to a panel of expert judges appointed by the Global Bacardi Promoter, and present a summary of their Cocktail Campaign to another panel of expert judges, also appointed by the Global Bacardi Promoter, using the Judging Criteria described below.
 At the end of the second day of global semi-finals, the sixteen (16) ´Best Drink’ performances will be announced based on the points from competitors’ drink presentations only.
-To the scores of these sixteen (16) ‘Best Drink’, the scores from their Promotional Plan presentation will be added and the eight (8) competitors with the highest combined scores will be named the ‘Final Ocho’, or the BACARDÍ® Legacy Global Finalists.
+To the scores of these sixteen (16) ‘Best Drink’, the scores from their Cocktail Campaign presentation will be added and the eight (8) competitors with the highest combined scores will be named the ‘Final Ocho’, or the BACARDÍ® Legacy Global Finalists.
 The following day, these eight (8) finalists will be required to present their BACARDÍ® Legacy cocktail to a new panel of expert judges appointed by the Global Bacardi Promoter.
 Using only the scores from this final presentation, and using the Judging Criteria specified below, the judges will select and then announce the BACARDÍ® Legacy Global Winner.
 All stages of the Global Final will take place in English.

 GLOBAL WINNER’S PRIZE

-The following General Judging Criteria will be used to judge a contestant’s BACARDÍ Legacy cocktail in both the Local and Regional Finals:
+The following General Judging Criteria will be used to judge a contestant’s BACARDÍ Legacy cocktail in both the Local, National and/or Regional Finals:

 BACARDÍ® LEGACY COCKTAIL